How to Mix Orange Watercolor Paint

 Cool red + cool yellow result in the weakest mixture.

 If you’re still getting muddy mixtures, check your paint label.
-Single pigment paints mix the cleanest.
-If you paint lists several pigments, chances are high that those pigments are fighting each other.
+Single pigment paints create the cleanest mixtures.
+Check your paint label to see how many pigments are included.
+If the label lists several pigments, they’re likely competing with each other.

 How to Make Pastel Orange or Peach Tones